biotope/biotope-element/docs/lifecycle.md

   - query the DOM (upwards or downwards)
   - add event listeners to the component itself
   - read/write to your slot (`innerHTML`) - if need be…

+When this hook finishes, it emits a non-bubbling `connected` event with no `detail`.

 > __⚠️ Important:__ In vanilla Web Components, this hook is called only **after** `attributeChangedCallback`.
 In `biotope-element`however, this order is switched for render optimization purposes.